What is Zero-Touch Payment Processing?

-- Auto-pay: get pre-authorization and securely vault customer payment information so you can authorize, charge, and collect payments automatically from your customers.
+- Auto-pay.
+Get pre-authorization and securely vault customer payment information so you can authorize, charge, and collect payments automatically.

 3. Significantly reduce transaction fees

-No fees on bank payments: Paystand charges no fees on direct bank payments made via Paystand's bank to bank network (covers 98% of all commercial accounts and used by over 350K businesses).
+- No fees on bank payments.
+Paystand charges no fees on direct bank payments made via Paystand's bank-to-bank network (covers 98% of all commercial accounts and is used by over 350K businesses).

-- Least-cost-routing: automatically steer customers to the payment rail that will result in the lowest cost to the merchant.
+- Least-cost-routing.
+Automatically steer customers to the payment rail, resulting in the lowest cost to the merchant.

-- Payer-Pays-Fees: Control whether you absorb the cost of fees, split them, or pass them on to your customer.
-You can even set a threshold that makes the decision for you based on the invoice amount, customer location, or customer type.
+- Payer-Pays-Fees.
+Control whether you absorb the cost of fees, split them, or pass them on to your customer.
+You can even set a threshold that decides for you based on the invoice amount, customer location, or customer type.

 You don't have to be in the office to keep your A/R operations running smoothly.
-Zero-Touch allows you to send invoices, collect payments, store payment information, and manage your entire payment process remotely.
-That means you can get paid whether you're working from home, visiting clients, or out on the road.
+Zero-Touch allows you to send invoices, collect payments, store payment information, and remotely manage your entire payment process.
+That means you can get paid whether working from home, visiting clients, or out on the road.

-- Virtual terminals: take payments on behalf of customers, when authorized, from your dashboard.
-You can also enter payment information from previous payments, filled-in forms, or existing contracts.
+- Virtual terminals.
+Take payments on behalf of customers, when authorized, from your dashboard.
+You can also enter information from previous payments, filled-in forms, or existing contracts.

-- Reporting: run reports on your payments and accounts receivable, so you can see which of your clients are paying on time and which are frequently late.
+- Reporting Run reports on your payments and accounts receivable, so you can see which clients pay on time and which are frequently late.
 You could then adjust your payment terms to suit each client.

 5. Better payment tracking and ledger management

-Once a payment has been initiated, what happens next?
+Once a payment initiates, what happens next?
 Traditionally you would wait until the due date and keep running reports to see if you've been paid.
 And then start chasing if the money hasn't arrived.
 But with Zero-Touch payments comes automatic tracking:

-- Fund-verification: authenticate identity, verify good funds, and track payment settlement.
-Our real-time fund verification can immediately determine if an account has sufficient funds to pay.
-This eliminates chargebacks, processing fees, and costly, time-intensive follow-up.
+- Fund verification.
+Authenticate identity, verify good funds, and track payment settlement.
+Our real-time fund verification can determine if an account has sufficient funds to pay.
+This eliminates chargebacks, processing fees, and costly, time-intensive follow-ups.

-- View payment status: quickly see your collected and pending receivables using standard or custom time periods and group your receivables into categories based on status and type.
-Receive updates the moment a payment has been deposited in your account.
+- View payment status.
+Quickly see your collected and pending receivables using standard or custom periods and group your receivables into categories based on status and type.
+Receive updates the moment payment has been deposited in your account.

-Schedule a free chat with one of our specialists to learn more about using Zero-Touch Payments for your business.
-Protect your business and better serve your customers with the Zero-Touch approach to payments.
+Schedule a free demo with one of our AR specialists to learn more about Zero-Touch Payments for your business.